AmigaGPU/fat-agnus/voicemeeeter-advanced-howto-for-soho-studios.md

 I have configured **#VBAN** that it sends the audio over my whole network segment.
 That way all I need 2 do is install a receptor on a machine and viola, my #Yamaha audio is heard there, sent over the #LAN

+These are the tweets I organize in a logical sequence

-â—†ðŸŽ§#VBAN is professional grade multichannel audio and can be send in sampling rates to 96 kHZ up to 24 bits resolution up to 8 channels (DTS7.1)in native PCM format on your LANðŸŽ§â—†
+#VBAN is professional grade multichannel audio and can be send in sampling rates to 96 kHZ up to 24 bits resolution up to 8 channels (DTS7.1)in native PCM format on your LAN

-â—†ðŸŽ§The machine which only receives #VBAN does not need to be high spec.
-The fact that clients have been programmed for phones indicates that reception only puts a light load on the systemðŸŽ§â—†
+The machine which only receives #VBAN does not need to be high spec.
+The fact that clients have been programmed for phones indicates that reception only puts a light load on the system

-â—†ðŸŽ§#VBAN is such a fascinating subject that I will be playing more with it, since the concept of linking soft mixing consoles via LAN on #DAW's which are mainly linked to hardware mixers like my #Yamaha 16 channel consoles opens up a whole lot of audio control possibilitiesðŸŽ§â—†
+#VBAN is such a fascinating subject that I will be playing more with it, since the concept of linking soft mixing consoles via LAN on #DAW's which are mainly linked to hardware mixers like my #Yamaha 16 channel consoles opens up a whole lot of audio control possibilities

-â—†ðŸŽ§I shall also show you, that in case you only use VoiceMeeeter Banana the #VBAN routing is virtually the same, you only have less busses and less hardware channelsðŸŽ§â—†
+I shall also show you, that in case you only use VoiceMeeeter Banana the #VBAN routing is virtually the same, you only have less busses and less hardware channels

-â—†ðŸŽ§I've played extensively with the latest #VoiceMeeeter mixing console & #VBan Network Sound CasterðŸŽ§â—†ðŸŽ¶ðŸŽµ
+I've played extensively with the latest #VoiceMeeeter mixing console & #VBan Network Sound Casterð

-ðŸŽ§#VoiceMeeeter enables you to cast your audio over your LAN in different quality modes, so expensive equipment like #Sonos networked speaker systems are not needed.
-Use the VBan receptors on #win64 #android (and #iOS?) to receive the signal and route it to your speakers!ðŸŽ§
+#VoiceMeeeter enables you to cast your audio over your LAN in different quality modes, so expensive equipment like #Sonos networked speaker systems are not needed.
+Use the VBan receptors on #win64 #android (and #iOS?) to receive the signal and route it to your speakers.

-â—†ðŸŽ§Instead of pulling XLR cables in your ceiling to your studio monitors, you can pull  one RJ45 cable and use that for casted audio & LAN signalsðŸŽ§â—†
+Instead of pulling XLR cables in your ceiling to your studio monitors, you can pull  one RJ45 cable and use that for casted audio & LAN signals

+(**)
+_Analog_ in the sence that the effect has true VU-meter behaviour and a well executed behaviour pattern of its analog counterpart, like tube distorters and effects of that nature.

 (*)
 This doc is synchronized via **github!** This is the link to the latest update in the repository <https://github.com/AmigaGPU/fat-agnus/blob/master/voicemeeeter-advanced-howto-for-soho-studios.md>

-(**)
-_Analog_ in the sence that the effect has true VU-meter behaviour and a well executed behaviour pattern of its analog counterpart, like tube distorters and effects of that nature.

-This HowTO is a *wip, work in progress* Its not finished yet.
-It is ripe for prelimenary publishing, which is the main reason why I released it.
+This HowTO is a *wip, work in progress* Its written as you read.
+It _is_ ripe for (prelimenary) publishing, which is the main reason why I released it.